Raka Cahyana

-Raka Cahyana Rizky (born 24 February 2004) is an Indonesian professional footballer who plays as a attacking midfielder or right winger for Liga 1 club Persija Jakarta and the Indonesia national under-20 team.
+Raka Cahyana Rizky (born 24 February 2004) is an Indonesian professional footballer who plays as a right-back or right winger for Liga 1 club PSIM Yogyakarta.

 Club career

 Persija Jakarta

 He was signed for Persija Jakarta to play in Liga 1 in the 2021 season.
 Cahyana made his first-team debut on 19 September 2021 in a match against Persipura Jayapura at the Indomilk Arena, Tangerang.

 International career

 On 30 May 2022, Cahyana made his debut for an Indonesian youth team U-20 against a Venezuela U-20 squad in the 2022 Maurice Revello Tournament in France.
 And on June 2, in a match 2022 Maurice Revello Tournament against Ghana U20, Cahyana made his first international goal.